consbio/pg-database-utils/README.md

 ## Usage

-One of the goals of this library is to make common database operations easy and readable.
-Many of the utility functions therefore are designed to require as few imports from `sqlalchemy` as possible.
+One of the goals of this library is to make common database operations easy and readable, so most of the utility functions are designed to work with either strings or `sqlalchemy` objects as parameters.

 **Here are some of the available schema utilities**